(Image Source: National Archives of Canada)

 O n International Women’s Day, we saluted one of Toronto’s great trailblazers and risk takers.

-Kit Coleman (1856-1915) was a columnist known for reporting and contributions to the Toronto Mail & Empire and was known for her witty commentaries on Toronto society.
+Kit Coleman (1856-1915) was a columnist known for reporting and contributing to the Toronto Mail & Empire and was known for her witty commentaries on Toronto society.

 (Image Source: Wikimedia Commons)